 I wasn’t sure if Myla would be interested in it, but she really enjoyed reading about all the strange and interesting things.
 It’s also perfect if you want to escape the sun for a bit and looking for one of the Gold Coast indoor attractions.

-Ticket prices are $26.90 per adult and $16.90 per child with children under 5 free.
+Price: $27.90 per adult and $17.90 per child with children under five free.
 Click here to purchase tickets online via Experience Oz.

 You will get to go on one of the world’s fastest elevators that takes only 42.7 seconds to get to the top of the building!
 There are cafes and bars at the top for you to enjoy if you feel like having a drink or a bite to eat.
 A perfect family fun Gold Coast attraction for the whole family.